architxt.similarity#

 Parameters:

-• x (Tree) – The first tree object to compare.
+• x (Tree) – The first tree object.

-• y (Tree) – The second tree object to compare.
+• y (Tree) – The second tree object.

-• metric (Callable[Collection[str], Collection[str], float]) – A callable similarity metric to compute the similarity between the two trees.
+• metric (Callable[Collection[str], Collection[str], float]) – A metric function to compute the similarity between the entity labels of the two trees.

 Return type: